xreader/whois/README.md

   **Windows users**

-  If you are on windows you have to install whois executable from here http://technet.microsoft.com/en-us/sysinternals/bb897435.aspx
+  On windows whois executable is not installed also you need to install it from here http://technet.microsoft.com/en-us/sysinternals/bb897435.aspx

 ## Usage